danielmkarlsson/mapping-the-valleys-of-the-uncanny/map_all.md

 pushed through some issues.
 I spent a lot longer coming back to pieces adding to and changing things about them.
 I know that doesn't matter though.
 What I mean to say is: No one can ever hear how long any piece of music took to write.
-How much effort went into.
+How much effort went into making it.
 How much struggle.
 How many demons overcome.
 Sound is just wiggly air.
 It is also my favourite thing to do with the time that I have.
 Also I don't think I'm hurting anyone.
 So that's what I'm doing.
-Making the air wiggle in a praticular way that interest me here in the right now.
+Making the air wiggle in a praticular way that interests me here in the right now.

 # What even is uncanniness?